mend/renovate-ce-ee/docs/gitlab.md

 # Renovate Pro for GitLab

-Renovate Pro is available for companies that use GitLab for development.
+Renovate Pro is available for teams that use GitLab for development.
 It may be used for self-hosted GitLab instances as well as for repositories hosted on gitlab.com

 ## Renovate Pro features